linrunner/tlp-doc/settings/radio.rst

 DEVICES_TO_DISABLE_ON_SHUTDOWN
 ------------------------------
-*DEPRECATED - do not use, feature will be removed with version 1.7*
+*This parameter is removed in version 1.7*

 ::